 Go to page content

-Restless leg syndrome (RLS) is a rather strange, physical disorder.
+Restless leg syndrome (RLS) is a rather strange, physical disorder that causes uncomfortable sensations in your legs.
 It only comes about during the latter part of the day, thus making it difficult for a person to fall asleep.
-It’s a syndrome that provokes an urge to constantly move your legs, and it occurs when a person is lying down in bed or sitting for a long duration.
+It’s a syndrome that provokes an urge to move your legs, and it occurs when a person is lying down in bed or sitting for a long duration.

 Woman crouching and holding her head in her hands next to a window